-It turns out, my instincts were pretty spot on, according to some experts.
-While many elementary educators routinely assign up to 30 minutes of homework a night to their students, some teachers and researchers believe this habit is not only unnecessary but could be harmful to a young child’s education.
+It turns out my instincts were pretty spot on, according to some experts.
+While many elementary educators routinely assign up to 30 minutes of homework a night to their students, some teachers and researchers believe this habit is unnecessary and could harm a young child’s education.

 There is minimal benefit to homework for younger children.

 As I experienced with my kiddo, these days, it’s normal for teachers to dole out homework assignments in dumbfounding amounts, even to kindergarteners.
-In a 2010 survey of more than 2700 U.S. kindergarten teachers, 40% said they believed that “homework should be given to kindergarten children almost every day” (Bassok et al. 2016).
+In a 2010 survey of more than 2700 U.S. kindergarten teachers, 40% said they believed that “homework should be given to kindergarten children almost every day.”1

 Most education organizations support the general rule of thumb of at least 10 minutes of homework a night per grade level.
-That means 10 minutes a night for first graders, and then adding ten more minutes for each grade level.
+That means 10 minutes a night for first graders and adding ten more minutes for each higher grade level.
 However, there are very few studies that have proven that there is any benefit in assigning homework to the younger grades.
-One study by Duke University social psychologist Harris Cooper, Ph.D., showed that not all students benefit from doing at-home assignments.
-Cooper and his colleagues reviewed studies published from 1987 to 2003 and found that homework was linked to better test scores in high school and, to a lesser degree, in middle school.
-Yet they found only faint evidence that homework assignments provided academic benefit in elementary school.
+One study by Duke University social psychologist Harris Cooper, Ph.D., showed that not all students benefit from doing at-home assignments.2 Cooper and his colleagues reviewed studies published from 1987 to 2003 and found that homework was linked to better test scores in high school and, to a lesser degree, in middle school.
+Yet they found only faint evidence that homework assignments provided academic benefits in elementary school.

 What helps young children learn most effectively?